12 Modules - courses are offered in English

 In today’s world, managers regardless of their institutional affiliation or country of operations are increasingly confronted with societal matters and global issues.
 Hence, today’s managers are not only required to understand the complexity of the environments and social contexts they operate in, but also to make strategic and outcome oriented decisions which demonstrate social and environmental responsibility.

-The course focus will lie on the different ways in which companies can and do engage socially, and how they can benefit society and the environment, including a zoom-in on measuring, rating and reporting and social and environmental banking and finance.
+The course focus will lie on the different ways in which companies can and do engage socially, and how they can benefit society and the environment, including a zoom‐in on measuring, rating and reporting, Cross‐Sector‐Partnerships, and business engagement to address the Sustainable Development Goals (SDGs).

 This course will enable the participants to